 Bachelor Courses in English

 It is recommended to have at least a basic level of Spanish fluency to help with daily life.
-Enrollment in Spanish-taught courses is only possible with a minimum of B1 fluency; a Spanish language interview will be conducted prior to enrollment.
+Enrollment in Spanish-taught courses is only possible with a minimum of B1 fluency; a Spanish language interview would be conducted prior to enrollment.

 Master Courses in English